& Leg Pain Problems

 Drs.
 Jim Knight and John Caskey

-(anesthesiologists) provided these services in our Hospital system, usually at our branch
+(anesthesiologists) used to provide these services in our Hospital system, usually at our branch

 hospital on hwy. #1 & #378 just west of the town of Lexington, S. C. until ceasing in

 November 2005.
-Currently, I have had friends and relatives be highly pleased with very prompt
+From about then to 2010, I have had friends and relatives be highly pleased with very prompt

-appointments for pain consultations, injections, & other treatments at Columbia Neurosurgery, some of whom may become part of Lexington Brain and Spine Institute.
+appointments for pain consultations, injections, & other treatments at Columbia Neurosurgery and Lexington Brain and Spine Institute.

-This is a disease causing fusion of the spinal
+This is a disease causing variable degrees of back stiffening (ankylosing = making it stiff...reduction of flexibility) fusion of the individual, originally separate backbone spinal

 components with pain and loss of bending & turning ability of the "backbone".
 It can